 Flow of air into and out of the lungs is controlled by changing the volume of the lungs, according to the Centers for Disease Control and Prevention (CDC).
 When a person inhales (also known as inspirations), muscles within the thorax (such as the diaphragm) contract.
 This expands the lungs, causing the air pressure within them to drop below that of the air outside the body.
 This causes air to enter the lungs until the pressure inside the lungs is equal to that of the atmosphere.
 With exhalation, other muscles in the abdomen contract, which causes the lungs to shrink, thus raising pressure and causing air to leave.

-Alveoli are the cells within the lung that participate in gas exchange, According to the article in "GI Motility," there are approximately 300 million alveoli within the lungs, giving the inside of the lungs a surface area of over ninety square meters.
+Alveoli are the cells within the lung that participate in gas exchange.
+According to the article in "GI Motility," approximately 300 million alveoli are within the lungs, giving the inside of the lungs a surface area of over ninety square meters.
 Alveoli are delicate, and are able to fill with air.
 In order to keep the alveoli from rupturing, some alveolar cells produce a chemical called surfactant, "The Anesthetist" explains.
-This chemical reduces the surface tension in the lungs so that the expansion of the lung tissue does not tear the alveoli.
+This chemical reduces the surface tension in the lungs so the expansion of the lung tissue does not tear the alveoli.

 Gas exchange in the lungs works via the process of diffusion.
 Diffusion is another chemical tendency that causes substances to move from places of high concentration to places of lower concentration.
 It is similar to the way air moves from areas of high pressure to low pressure.
 Diffusion is able to allow oxygen to move from the air (where it is at a relatively high concentration) to the blood (which has little oxygen).
 Conversely, the blood is able to use diffusion to release some of the carbon dioxide back into the lungs.